Tell the Home Office

 - how much child maintenance or financial help you give each other

 - details of any family court cases you’re involved in

-- public statement if you don’t want the Home Office to tell your ex-partner any details from your letter
+- public statement if you do not want the Home Office to tell your ex-partner any details from your email

-- consent form if you’re happy for the Home Office to tell your ex-partner details from your letter
+- consent form if you’re happy for the Home Office to tell your ex-partner details from your email

 Both forms give the Home Office permission to contact your ex-partner at the address you give.